Wills, Trusts & Probate

 Frequently Asked Questions About Testamentary Trusts in Oakdale

-You can change your testamentary trust by updating your will at any time before death, provided you are mentally competent.
-This involves drafting a new will or a codicil that modifies the existing one.
-It is important to work with a legal professional to ensure changes are valid and clearly expressed to avoid confusion during probate.
+You can change a testamentary trust by updating the will that creates it at any time prior to death, provided you are mentally competent.
+This typically involves drafting a new will or a codicil that clearly modifies the existing terms.
+Keeping documents current after major life events, such as marriage, birth, or changes in financial status, prevents confusion during probate.
+Regular reviews ensure the testamentary trust continues to reflect your intentions and the needs of your beneficiaries.

-If you pass away without a will or trust in California, your estate will be distributed according to state intestacy laws, which may not align with your wishes.
-This can result in delays, increased costs, and potential family disputes.
-Establishing a will with a testamentary trust helps ensure your assets are managed and distributed as you intend.
+If you die without a will or trust in California, your estate will be distributed according to state intestacy laws, which may not reflect your wishes.
+This can lead to unintended allocations, delays, and potential family disputes since the court follows statutory formulas for heirs.
+Creating a will that includes testamentary trust provisions gives you control over who receives assets, when distributions occur, and how beneficiaries are protected.
+It also allows you to name guardians for minor children and appoint a trustee to manage inheritances responsibly.

 Leave a Reply